 Again, individual responses to acupuncture vary greatly between clients, but the general consensus of opinion seems to be that "it doesn't feel like you think it's going to" and "it's very different from having an injection".
 A very brief pricking sensation may be felt as the needle pierces the skin, and then clients describe the remainder of the process as a "dull ache"/ "mild scratching sensation"/ "feeling of heaviness"/ "pins and needles feeling"/ "mild spasm" etc. The sensation is rarely sharp and symptoms may be felt well away from where the needle has been inserted (particularly common with muscular trigger point release techniques).

 We have a number of therapists who practice acupuncture for a variety of conditions (pain relief, muscular issues, pregnancy-related disorders, holistic balance) and you can access our acupuncture services at all of our clinics.
-To make an appointment with Sarah, Kate, or Michelle, or for any further information regarding acupuncture, please call our central reception team on 0113 2870926.
+To make an appointment with Sarah, Kate, Michelle, or Tom or for any further information regarding acupuncture, please call our central reception team on 0113 2870926.
 Alternatively, you may prefer to contact our Clinical Director Sarah Joice on 07908 684441 (please note; we may not always be able to answer calls, but please leave a message and your call will be returned as soon as possible).